Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What's the median and average house price in Tanzania as of 2026?

-At the median price of TZS 320 million in Tanzania, a buyer can typically expect a 3-bedroom standalone house in a mainstream Dar es Salaam suburb like Sinza, Kimara, or Mbezi, with basic amenities and road access.
+At the median price of around TZS 320 million in Tanzania, a buyer can realistically expect a basic 3-bedroom standalone house in a mainstream Dar es Salaam suburb like Mbezi or Kimara, typically on a modest plot with municipal water and electricity connections, though backup systems (like a water tank) are often needed.

 What's the cheapest livable house budget in Tanzania as of 2026?

-These cheapest livable houses in Tanzania are usually found in outer Dar es Salaam neighborhoods like Mbagala, Temeke, Ukonga, Chanika, and Pugu, or in secondary cities such as Mwanza and Mbeya.
+These cheapest livable houses in Tanzania are usually found in Dar es Salaam's outer neighborhoods like Mbagala, Temeke, Ukonga, Chanika, and Pugu, where prices stay lower because commute times are longer, road drainage can be uneven, and buyers need to be especially careful with title verification.

 Wondering what you can get?
 We cover all the buying opportunities at different budget levels in Tanzania here.